 It wasn’t the first time I had thought such a thing, and it certainly wouldn’t be the last.

-Finally, after almost five years of wondering and worrying, we had an answer: Asperger’s Syndrome, or High-Functioning Autistic Spectrum Disorder as it’s otherwise known.
+Finally, after almost five years of wondering and worrying, we had an answer.
+Asperger’s Syndrome, or High-Functioning Autistic Spectrum Disorder.

 There was relief, of course.
 A diagnosis would help us more effectively understand her mind, her behavior, and her world.
 It opened doors for support and services, and demanded a greater understanding and empathy from others in a way that hadn’t been possible before.
 But I also balked at the significance, permanence, and harsh repercussions of such a defining label.

-A torrent of questions raged through my mind, threatening to pull me into a spiral of doubt, worry, and fear.
+A torrent of questions raged through my mind.
+They threatened to pull me into a spiral of doubt, worry, and fear.

 What would her future look like?
 Would she have meaningful relationships?
 How would she navigate school, college, and beyond?
 Would she be happy, fulfilled, and accepted just as she was?